-The agreed balanced budget for 2022/23 and the Medium Term outlook to 2025/26 are supported by robust financial planning, estimates and assumptions.
+The agreed balanced budget for 2023/24 and the Medium Term outlook to 2026/27 are supported by robust financial planning, estimates and assumptions.
 The Council has plans to address the forecast deficit over the period and as confirmed within the Section 25 statement of the Medium Term Financial Plan, adequate reserves will be maintained above minimum levels.
-The updated Treasury Management and Investment Strategies pick up on the forecast cashflow position, taking into account the Council's Capital Programme aspirations, covering the period to the end of January 2025.
-The Council will optimise the cash balances it has and has the option to prudentially borrow to support Capital Programme financing when required but will not need to do so during 2022/23.
+The updated Treasury Management and Investment Strategies pick up on the forecast cashflow position, taking into account the Council's Capital Programme aspirations, covering the period to the end of April 2024.
+The Council will optimise the cash balances it has and has the option to prudentially borrow to support Capital Programme financing when required.